padillandrea/ANPC/tareas/normalized-sinc.md

 # Write a function to calculate the normalized sinc

 The rectangular function (or square-pulse) is commonly used in signal processing applications.
-The fourier transform of the rectangular function is the normalized sic function given by:
+The Fourier transform of the rectangular function is the normalized sic function given by:

         sinc(x) = sin(pi * x) / (pi * x)